Spotify seeks to hire U.S. filings expert as bankers eye IPO

 Early investors in Spotify include Nordic venture capital firms Northzone and Creandum.
 Sean Parker's Founders Fund, Kleiner Perkins, Digital Sky Technologies, Accel Partners and Goldman Sachs joined in later financing rounds.

-Technology Crossover Ventures led the most recent $250 million funding round, which helped the Swedish music service bolster its U.S. business, which trails services such as Pandora Media (P.N), and launch in other countries.
+Technology Crossover Ventures led the most recent $250 million funding round, which helped the Swedish music service bolster its U.S. business, which trails services such as Pandora Media, and launch in other countries.

 Spotify has over 24 million active users compared with Pandora's 73.4 million.